Sinha-Ujjawal/doctor-sched/README.md

 ## Doctor Schedule 🩺📅
-This is an python script to help me generate schedule for doctors in [DWH Gonda](https://gonda.nic.in/public-utility/district-womens-hospital/).
-This is purely for recreational purposes and is not meant to be used for production.
+This is an python script to help me generate schedule for doctors at [DWH Gonda](https://gonda.nic.in/public-utility/district-womens-hospital/).
+This is purely for recreational purposes only and is not meant to be used for production.
 The script uses [Google's OR-Tools SAT Solver](https://developers.google.com/optimization/cp/cp_solver) for generating the schedule.

 ## Prerequisites